alghaibb/DeadTrail/Content/UltraDynamicSky/Blueprints/README.txt

       The Snow Particles category on UDW is where you can toggle or adjust the effect of falling snow flakes, controlled by the Snow value in the current weather state.

-      There are settings to adjust the max number of snow particles spawned around the camera, as well as light intensities, particle scale, and color.
+      There are settings to adjust the max number of snow particles spawned around the camera, as well as ambient light intensities, particle scale, and color.

       See the Shared Particle Settings category for settings which control particle collision and spawning behavior, shared by the other weather particle systems.